sandogeorge/webtalk/README.md

-# WebTalk
+# Webtalk

-Welcome to WebTalk, a repository of boilerplate code for building web applications using [Logtalk](http://logtalk.org/) with [SWI-Prolog](http://www.swi-prolog.org/) as the backend.
+Welcome to Webtalk, a repository of boilerplate code for building web applications using [Logtalk](http://logtalk.org/) with [SWI-Prolog](http://www.swi-prolog.org/) as the backend.

 ## Features
 - [Bootstrap](https://getbootstrap.com/)  based templates using the [simple-template](https://github.com/rla/simple-template) template processor for SWI-Prolog.